IrishBruse/Smarter-Semicolon/README.md

 ## Extension Settings

-* `smartsemicolon.enable`: toggle this extension on/off.
+* `smartersemicolon.enable`: Toggle this extension on/off.
-* `smartsemicolon.autoLineChange`: toggle the automatic line changing feature on/off.
+* `smartersemicolon.autoLineChange`: Toggle the automatic line changing feature on/off.
-* `smartsemicolon.acceptSuggestions`: If true, accept the current IntelliSense suggestion on a semicolon.
+* `smartersemicolon.acceptSuggestions`: If true, accept the current IntelliSense suggestion on a semicolon.
-* `smartsemicolon.showInStatusBar`: toggle the extension information on the status bar.
+* `smartersemicolon.showInStatusBar`: Toggle the extension information on the status bar.
-* `smartsemicolon.deleteEmptyLine`: toggle deleting an empty line if the cursor is at the line and the user pressed a semicolon.
+* `smartersemicolon.deleteEmptyLine`: Toggle deleting an empty line if the cursor is at the line and the user pressed a semicolon.

-## Known Issues

-- Cannot detect multi-lined comments.
-To insert a semicolon inside a multi-lined comment, users must manually toggle the extension off.
-- Users must provide information about languages where this extension will take actions.
-Currently, extensions cannot retrieve language configurations from the Visual Studio Code.

-### 1.0.0

-Initial release

-### 1.0.3

-- Supports C#, C/C++, Java, Javascript/Typescript, Go, ShaderLab languages by default.
-- `smartsemicolon.languages` settings removed.
-- No duplicate semicolons

-### 1.0.4

-- Supports multi-cursor editing.
-- `smartsemicolon.acceptSuggestions` settings added.
-- `smartsemicolon.showInStatusBar` settings added.
-- `smartsemicolon.deleteEmptyLine` settings added.
+* `smartersemicolon.languageExclusions`: Languages to disable the extension in will not place a semicolon in these langauges as long as its enabed with `smartersemicolon.enable`